Stewart Kelly - Face to Face 1, Ink and Machine Embroidery on Paper

 Stewart Kelly – Face to Face 1, Ink and Machine Embroidery on Paper

-During the course I exhibited woven and embroidered textile samples with Indigo Salon at Premiere Vision in Paris.
+During my studies I exhibited woven and embroidered textile samples with Indigo Salon at Premiere Vision in Paris.
 This opportunity allowed me to exhibit and sell textile samples to designers looking to source fabric ideas to utilise in their forthcoming collections.
 My clients included Donna Karan, Ralph Lauren, Lauren Vidal, Sahco Hesslein and Ralph Lauren Home Collection.

 I have continued to exhibit my work in galleries and museums internationally since 2000.